DocumentationAPI Reference

 Step 3 - Receive Notifications (PaymentAuthorized Order)

-The Drop-In will send notifications to you when actions are taken against a Session or Order.
-In order to receive these notifications, you will need to configure your server to listen for them by creating an endpoint at the webhook URL provided to Reach during onboarding.
+The Drop-In will notify you when it takes actions against a Session or Order.
+To receive these notifications, you must configure your server to listen for them by creating an endpoint at the webhook URL provided to Reach during onboarding.
 See the Notifications Guide for more details.

 📘